18F/ux-guide/_pages/research/plan.md

 Consider especially:

 - People who have disabilities or use assistive technologies
-- People who have limited digital skills or poor literacy
+- People who have limited digital skills or low literacy
 - People who may need help using the service in question

 ### Defining recruitment criteria